 Not to mention, you’ll be less likely to come up with bullet points like “Grew Facebook by four billion users, not that those selfish idiots appreciated it” if you’re in a good place mentally.

 Great!
-We know so many awesome companies hiring right now.
+We know so many awesome companies hiring.

 3. Create a Budget